Two-Step Quantum Search Algorithm for Solving Traveling Salesman Problems: Discussion

 \section{Discussion}

-By using a two-step quantum search, we can prepare the equal superposition of all the feasible solutions with time complexity lower than $\mathcal{O}(n!)$ and construct a circuit capable of amplifying tour states with minimum and maximum tour costs at a quadratic speedup.
-We apply this algorithm only for the TSP tour costs following a Gaussian distribution and fix the value of parameters of Gaussian distribution in our experiment.
+By using the TSQS algorithm, it is possible to prepare an equal superposition of all feasible solutions with a query complexity lower than $\mathcal{O}(n!)$.
+Furthermore, a circuit can be constructed to amplify the tour states corresponding to the minimum and maximum costs, achieving quadratic speedup, especially when the tour costs follow a Gaussian distribution.

-The performance of quantum search in the TSP, where the tour cost is subject to an arbitrary Gaussian distribution, is studied in Ref~\cite{koch2022gaussian}.
-This reference investigates the impact of standard deviation on the performance of the quantum search algorithm through numerical experiments.
-They also develop an algorithm capable of strongly amplifying the tours with minimum and maximum costs than usual quantum search by integrating global variables into the cost oracle.
-Our circuit is anticipated to be compatible with these algorithms, and implementation should be feasible with the introduction of global variables into the cost oracle.
+In the comparison of TSQS, SSQS, and GM-QAOA, the success probability is expected to favor TSQS and SSQS as $n$ increases.
+Additionally, TSQS almost demonstrated the shallowest circuit depth among the three approaches.
+Furthermore, in a noisy environment, TSQS exhibited a slight advantage as noise levels increased.
+On the other hand, there was no significant difference in the number of qubits required to implement TSQS (or SSQS) and GM-QAOA.
+However, the number of qubits in TSQS can be reduced by efficiently utilizing ancillary qubits.
+For instance, in the validity check process, an ancillary qubit is assigned for each city, but there remains room for improvement, such as reducing this to a single ancillary qubit.

+Through this analysis, TSQS and GM-QAOA each have their strengths and weaknesses.
+TSQS adopts the cost-oracle design from Ref.~\cite{bang2012quantum} because it guarantees quadratic speedup of query complexity for large-scale problems.
+However, this approach amplifies both the minimum and maximum costs simultaneously, reducing the success probability by half.
+In contrast, GM-QAOA provides flexible and adaptive approaches capable of amplifying only the minimum cost.
+However, the large encoding space, which includes infeasible solutions, and the lack of quadratic speedup compared to TSQS, result in increased computational complexity.

+As an alternative approach, TSQS could be enhanced by preparing a superposition of feasible solutions with Grover's algorithm in the first step, followed by applying GAS~\cite{Gilliam2021groveradaptive} in the second step to search the reduced solution space.
+This could enable faster identification of the optimal solution.
+This method is expected to dynamically adjust the oracle threshold fewer times than conventional GAS during the search process, potentially allowing for more efficient amplification of minimum-cost states compared to TSQS.